secdev/scapy/doc/scapy/advanced_usage.rst

 PipeTools
 =========

 Pipetool is a smart piping system allowing to perform complex stream data management.
+There are various differences between PipeTools and Automatons:

+- PipeTools have no states: data is always sent following the same pattern
+- PipeTools are not based on sockets, but can handle more varied sources of data (and outputs) such as user input, pcap input (but also sniffing)
+- PipeTools are not class-based, but rather implemented by manually linking all their parts.
+That has inconvenients but allows to dynamically add a Source, Drain while running, and set multiple drains for the same source

 .. note:: Pipetool default objects are located inside ``scapy.pipetool``